NorthernWidget-Skunkworks/Project-Tally/README.md

 | Sleep | <100uA |
 | Switched | N/A<sup>1</sup> |

 <sup>1</sup>When the device is disconnected from the power bus, it draws no external power and runs off the on board super cap.
 Tested in pull up mode with 100Hz, 50% duty cycle switching input.
+Ran for 30 minutes, resulting in a consumption of ~ 0.275J of energy = 7.64e-5 Watt Hours -> 15.26 uW avg -> ~ 5uA @ 3v avg.

 #### Maximum input frequency: